BroughtonCL/Game-Critique-5.md/README.md

 ## Publishing Date
 October 21, 2011
 # Synopsis
 Tropico 4  is  were  you  as  El Presidente trying  to return the  El Presidente's  island  back to its  fromer  glory.
-Buliding  farms, city and  etc , and  regain conrol over the island  .
+Buliding  farms, city and  etc , and  regain control over the island  .

 # Game Play Summary